thatvirtualguy/thatvirtualguy.github.io/src/content/authors/admir.md

   instagram: https://www.instagram.com/
 ---

-Web developer tuned Virtual Assistant turned blogger.
+Web developer turned Virtual Assistant turned blogger.
 Bringing you tips for your VA business, websites where you can make an extra income and useful tools for your daily work.